-The regulatory licence conditions imposed on our Transmission and Distribution businesses by Ofgem require those businesses to keep their activities fully separate from any competitive energy activities carried out across ScottishPower ("Business Separation Requirements").
+As SPEN operates as a natural monopoly in its core business areas, it has regulatory obligations through its Distribution and Transmission licences to operate within the conditions of Business Separation.
+This means that our Transmission and Distribution businesses (or "Regulated activities") are required to keep their activities fully separate from any competitive energy activities (or "Liberalised activities") carried out across ScottishPower ("Business Separation Requirements").

-The principal Business Separation Requirements are set out within Condition 42 of the Distribution Licence and Special Condition 2I of the Transmission Licence.
-Condition 43 of the Distribution Licence and Special Condition 2H of the Transmission Licence also provide for the appointment of a Compliance Officer to facilitate compliance with the Business Separation Requirements.
+The main Business Separation Requirements are set out within Condition 42 of the Distribution Licence and Special Condition 9.15 of the Transmission Licence.
+SPEN are also required to appoint a Business Separation Compliance Officer to support compliance with the Business Separation Requirements.

-In addition, Article D.18 of the Iberdrola Code of Ethics undertakes that all Iberdrola Group companies will observe the industry regulations regarding the separation of Regulated and Liberalised activities, including communication of the rules to all relevant employees, and that any policies developed in this area will be communicated externally as appropriate.
+Article D.18 of the Iberdrola Code of Ethics recognises the importance of the separation of Regulated and Liberalised activities.
+It commits all Iberdrola Group companies to follow the industry regulations regarding business separation, including making sure that all relevant employees are aware of the rules, and that any policies developed in this area are published appropriately.

-Although the Business Separation Requirements are placed on SPEN, compliance with the Business Separation Requirements are the responsibility of everyone across ScottishPower.
+Although the Business Separation Requirements are placed on SPEN, all ScottishPower employees are responsible for supporting compliance with the requirements.
 The Scottish Power Limited (the "Company") Board of Directors (the "Board") and Senior Management Team expects all employees to fully comply with this Policy, which extends to all business dealings and transactions in the UK.

-3. OUR BUSINESS SEPARATION REQUIREMENTS
+OUR BUSINESS SEPARATION REQUIREMENTS